ftrackhq/integrations/doc/using/exporting_project.rst

     Classic, sequence and shot

     This template will generate a structure containing both sequences and shots.
-    Any clips not matching the entire template is displayed in orange and will not yield any entites in ftrack.
+    Due to that the last clip is missing `SH` the template won't match and any clip not matching the entire template is displayed in orange and will not yield any entites in ftrack.

 .. figure:: /image/classic_shot_preview.png